* Bluebird card available next week at Walmart stores,online

 By Martinne Geller and David Henry

-NEW YORK, Oct 8 (Reuters) - Wal-Mart Stores Inc andAmerican Express Co are teaming up to offer a prepaiddebit card called Bluebird to target lower-income shoppers whodo not have bank accounts.
+NEW YORK, Oct 8 (Reuters) - Wal-Mart Stores Inc andAmerican Express Co are teaming up to offer a prepaiddebit card called Bluebird to target lower-income shoppers whomay not have bank accounts.

 Bluebird also brings a new threat to the relationships bankshave with their customers.
 If the deal with Walmart works forAmerican Express, the financial services company could takemarket share from other banks.

 Wal-Mart, the world's largest retailer, has long tried toserve its lower-income shoppers who have little or no access tocredit.
-It offers check-cashing at low rates and other servicesas it tries to appeal to shoppers without bank accounts.
+It has offered various financial services to shoppersfor more than a decade, including check-cashing, domestic andinternational money transmission, walk-in bill payment and giftcards.

 SW Retail Advisors founder Stacey Widlitz noted that dollarstores - which include Family Dollar and Dollar Tree